 ChallengerX plc Ordinary shares of 0.10 pence.

-The entire issued share capital of the company was admitted to trading on the Access Segment of the Aquis Stock Exchange Growth Market (‘Aquis’) on the 23rd December, 2021.
+The initial share capital of the company was admitted to trading on the Access Segment of the Aquis Stock Exchange Growth Market (‘Aquis’) on the 23rd December, 2021.

 There are no Ordinary shares held in treasury.

 The Company currently has 58,431,406 warrants in issue representing 17.03% of the enlarged share capital.

 Based on information provided to the Company as at 16 February 2023, as far as the Directors are aware, the following are Directors or shareholders interested in 5% or more of the issued share capital of the company.

 |Name||No. Ordinary Shares||% Issued Share Capital||Notes|

 - Dominique Einhorn owns 50% of DEFY1 SAS